 The earliest historical specimens of C. baccatum date to 2000 BC.
 Historical documents demonstrate the significance of the fruit in ancient Incan and earlier cultures.
 Contrary to the other four recognized domesticated Capsicum species, domesticated forms of C. baccatum are not commonly distributed outside South America.

 Capsicum chinense (chi-NEN-see):

 Some taxonomists consider them to be part of the species C. annuum, and they are a member of the C. annuum complex.
-In biology, a complex is a group of closely related species.
-C. chinense includes the hottest peppers such as the Naga, Habanero, Datil and Scotch Bonnet.
+In biology, a “complex” is a group of closely related species.
+C. chinense includes some of the hottest peppers such as the Naga, Habanero, Datil, and Scotch Bonnet.
 C. chinense is native to Central America, the Yucatan region, and the Caribbean islands.
 In warm climates such as these, it is a perennial and can last for several years.
 Within C. chinense, the appearance and characteristics of the plants can vary greatly.
 Varieties such as the well-known habaneros grow to form small, compact perennial bushes.
 The flowers, as with most Capsicum species, are small and white with five petals.
-When it forms, the fruit varies greatly in color and shape, with red, orange, and yellow being the most common, but colors such as brown are also known.
+When it develops, the fruit varies greatly in color and shape, with red, orange, and yellow being the most common, but colors such as brown are also known.
 Another similarity with other species would be shallow roots, which are very common.

 Capsicum frutescens (froo-TESS-enz):